Home | About Us | Site Map | Help | Contact | Shopping Cart

 Original boards

 In the original binding from the book's publisher, as opposed to in contemporary binding (from the same time period but not from the publisher) or rebound.
 This copy of T.R.
-Malthus' Principles of Political Economy Considered with a View to their Practical Application, published in 1820 and offered in our catalog 113, was a remarkably fine copy in original papercovered boards.
+Malthus' Principles of Political Economy Considered with a View to their Practical Application, published in 1820 and offered in our Catalog 113, was a remarkably fine copy in original papercovered boards.

 Oversized wraps

 The covers of a book bound in soft covers that extend beyond the edges of the text block, making them more easily susceptible to wear.
-The high school year book of famed aviator Amelia Earhart, offered in our catalog 124, was bound in oversized wraps.
+The high school year book of famed aviator Amelia Earhart, offered in our Catalog 124, was bound in oversized wraps.
 When the edges hang over particularly far they are occasionally referred to as "yapped" edges.